-I've found that pellet smokers are a great way cook meats and get authentic wood fire smoked flavor to meats and other foods.
+I've found that pellet smokers add an authentic wood fire smoked flavor to meats and other foods.
 Fill the hopper with pellets, set the temperature, and turn it on.
 After the startup, the fire is self sustaining.
 The pellets are fed at the correct rate for the desired temperature.

 You can find pellets made of almost any type of wood.
 There are even garlic and onion flavored pellets available.
 The pellets are made to produce very little ash, so cleaning the ash pan is a minor job.
 Just make sure to use bbq pellets made for smokers and grills, and not fuel pellets made for heating.